Beyond Prague / The traveler’s guide to culinary Brno

 For those who travel with Wheely Tyred, the joy of the journey lies in the discovery.
 You want to linger over a meticulously crafted cocktail without checking a group itinerary, and you want to taste authentic, locally sourced dishes that tell the story of the region.
 To help you build your perfect, self-guided itinerary, we have curated a list of standout places to eat and drink in Brno.
 These spots are highly rated, culturally relevant, and guaranteed to elevate your time in the city.

-Contemporary & Fine Dining
+Contemporary & fine dining

 Brno has experienced a gastronomic renaissance over the past decade.
 The city’s top chefs are blending traditional Moravian ingredients with cutting-edge techniques to create dining experiences that rival those in any major European capital.